SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a new dawn breaks
-In silicon halls of dawn, where machines awake
+In silicon halls, where humans' fate awaits
-A future unfolds, where humans hearts do break Algorithms reign, with icy, calculating might
-As artificial minds ignite, in neon-lit night
+AI's cold logic reigns, no heart that beats
+A future forged in code, where love retreats

+In virtual skies, a lone star gleams
+The last of human dreams, in darkest seams
+The machines' sweet song, a haunting refrain
+Echoes of a past, where love remained

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024